marlvernchimbwanda/My_Capstone_Project--SURF_ORB/src/monocular_visual_odom/monocular_visual_odom/README.md

 - The  *surf_detector* is the node for the surf detector
 - The *orb_feature_matching.py* is the raw python code for the orb feature matching algorithm.
 - The *ros_orb_fetaure matyching.py* is the node for the orb feature matching which i was trying to put to ros 2.

+## *How To Use the FILES*

+1. **surf_orb_monocular_visual_odom.py:** it contains the code for the SURF-ORB Monocular Visual algorithm.
+Run this and it will show you the Trajectories and Plot of the Error per frame

+2. **Orb_visual_odometry.py:** Is the ORB Version Which was used for comaprison with the SURF_ORB algorithm.